nyeogmi/moogle/README.md

 This representation has the following problems:

-- if an NPC has no items, you have to manually initialize the BTreeSet
+- if an NPC has no items, you have to manually initialize the Vec
-- if an NPC runs out of items, you have to manually remove the BTreeSet
+- if an NPC runs out of items, you have to manually remove the Vec

 Many people deal with these two problems by creating a MultiMap type: